Jaffe-/NESizer2/README.md

 #### Communication

-The Atmega168 accesses the 2A03, LED matrix and switch matrix through a simple bus system consisting of a 2-bit "address bus" and an 8-bit data bus.
+The Atmega168 accesses the 2A03, LED matrix and switch matrix through a simple bus system consisting of a 3-bit "address bus" and an 8-bit data bus.
 Bits 0, 1 and 2 of **PORTB** are used as the address, while bits 0 and 1 of **PORTC** and bits 2 to 7 of **PORTD** are connected to the data bus.
 A 74HC238 decoder is used to decode the 3-bit address into one of eight activation signals for each component.
 The addresses are decoded as follows:

 - 0: 2A03 data bus
 - 1: LED matrix column
 - 2: matrix row for both LED and switch matrices
 - 3: switch matrix column / default/idle address
-- 4: memory lower address
+- 4: memory, lower part of address
-- 5: memory high address
+- 5: memory, middle part of address
-- 6: memory read address
+- 6: memory high part of address
-- 7: memory write address
+- 7: unused/"idle" address

-The highest bit of the address (bit 2) is also inverted to give a chip select signal for the SRAM memory.

 #### 2A03 setup